FoxxMD/multi-scrobbler/docsite/docs/FAQ.md

 Multi-scrobbler works the same was the official Spotify-Last.fm integration works -- it only scrobbles the **first** artist on a multi-artist track.

-### Jellyfin does not scrobble tracks with multiple artists correctly
+### Jellyfin (Webhook) does not scrobble tracks with multiple artists correctly

 This is a limitation caused by the [Jellyfin webhook plugin](https://github.com/FoxxMD/multi-scrobbler/issues/70#issuecomment-1443804712) only sending the first artist to multi-scrobbler.
 This issues needs to be [fixed upstream on the Jellyfin webhook repository.](https://github.com/jellyfin/jellyfin-plugin-webhook/issues/166)

+You can avoid this entirely by using the newer [Jellyfin API Source](configuration/configuration.mdx#jellyfin) which correctly handles multiple artists.

 ### Google Cast track information is missing/incorrect or MS player has weird times